-- 1) Chem 111 Laboratory Packet (provided as a PDF in Sakai).
-Printed manuals stored in the lab are provided during synchronous session.
-Feel free to print out a personal copy of the manual if you prefer to. - 2) Chem 111 Labster Lab Manual (provided as a PDF).
-Simulations are done online, so this manual is not printed.
-Feel free to print a personal copy if you want to.
-Printed copies will not be provided to students. - 3) Composition style notebook (not spiral bound & cannot have tear-out perforations).
-Line ruled. - 4) Safety goggles (we provide to you).
+- 1) Chem 112 Laboratory Packet (provided as a PDF in Sakai).
+Printed manuals stored in the lab are provided during synchronous sessions.
+Feel free to print out a personal copy of the manual if you prefer to. - Composition style notebook (not spiral bound & cannot have tear-out perforations).
+Line ruled.
+The notebook used for Chem 111 can be used again, so long as there is adequate space. - 3) Safety goggles (we provide to you).
 These must be type G, H or K goggles and must meet or exceed ANSI Z87.1 requirements.
-Safety glasses do not meet our requirements and are not allowed. - 5) A face mask.
-See Fall 2021 Masking Requirement below. - 6) Long-sleeve Laboratory Coat (white is preferred coat color).
-You must purchase this. - 7) Appropriate clothing and footwear.
-See below for details\ - 8) Scientific calculator for most course work.
-Cell phones are not calculators. - 9) A non-erasable pen is required for all written work.
+Safety glasses do not meet our requirements and are not allowed. - 4) A face mask.
+See Spring 2022 Masking Requirement below. - 5) Long-sleeve Laboratory Coat (white is preferred coat color).
+You must purchase this. - 6) Appropriate clothing and footwear.
+See below for details

+- 7) Scientific calculator for most course work.
+Cell phones are not calculators. - 8) A non-erasable pen is required for all written work.
 No white-out is allowed.
-No pencils allowed. - 10)Sakai access via the internet to watch pre-lab video content, post-lab content, online content, lab simulations, and complete all Sakai work. - 11) Cam Scanner app OR a scanner machine.
+No pencils allowed. - 9) Sakai access via the internet to watch pre-lab video content, post-lab content, online content, lab simulations, and complete all Sakai work. - 10)Cam Scanner app OR a scanner machine.
 Cam scanner is a free app that converts a phone picture to a PDF file.
 You will take pictures of the Composition lab notebook pages and convert them to a PDF file in order to submit the notebook pages to Sakai for grading.
 This app works on android and iPhone.
 A scanner machine can be used as well.

-\Appropriate clothing must be worn that minimizes potential chemical contact with your skin.
+Appropriate clothing must be worn that minimizes potential chemical contact with your skin.
 Shoes that adequately cover the entire foot are required.
 Sandals, open-toes shoes, perforated shoes, open-backed shoes are not acceptable.
 No skin should be exposed on your feet or legs, so clothing that covers and protects your body from the waist down (including your ankles) must be worn.
 Lab coat required.

-FALL 2021 MASKING REQUIREMENT
+SPRING 2022 MASKING REQUIREMENT

-It is Departmental policy that, even in the event the University relaxes its universal requirement for indoor mask-wearing during the Fall 2021 semester, it will remain a principle of this class-section that, out of respect for the health of housemates and others in regular contact with members of our community, in this class we properly wear masks at all times (e.g. over nose and mouth).
+It is Departmental policy that, even in the event the University relaxes its universal requirement for indoor mask-wearing during the Spring 2022 semester, it will remain a principle of this class-section that, out of respect for the health of housemates and others in regular contact with members of our community, in this class we properly wear masks at all times (e.g. over nose and mouth).